Detection under Privileged Information: Privileged Information Systems

+{\bf Experimental System: Fast-flux Bot Detection} - The Fast-flux bot detector is used to identify hosts that use fast-changing DNS entries to hide the existence of server hosts used for malicious activities.
+The raw data consists of 4GB DNS requests of benign and active fast-flux servers collected in early 2013~\cite{celik2013detection}.
+We build a detection system by using the 19 features used in recently proposed botnet detectors~\cite{yadav2010detecting,passerini2008fluxor,huang2010fast}.
+This system relies on features obtained from domain names, DNS packets, packet timing intervals, WHOIS domain lookup and IP coordinate database.
+The resulting dataset includes many features to increase separation of Content Delivery Networks (CDNs) from fast-flux servers, as similarities between them are the main source of detection errors.

+\textit{Privileged information.} In this system, even though the complete features are relevant for fast-flux detection, obtaining some features at runtime entails computational delays.
+For example, processing of WHOIS records, maintaining up-to-date IP coordinate database and whitelist of domain names takes several minutes/hours.
+Thus, we define eleven features obtained from these sources as privileged to assure real-time detection.

-Next, we modeled a malware traffic anomaly detection system based on network flow statistics used in recent detection systems~\cite{gu2008botminer, miller2012sequential,celik2011salting}.
-The system aggregates flow features for detecting botnet command and control (C\&C) activity among benign applications.
+{\bf Experimental System: Malware Traffic Detection} - Next, we modeled a malware traffic anomaly detection system based on network flow statistics used in recent detection systems~\cite{gu2008botminer, miller2012sequential,celik2011salting}.
+The system aggregates 20 flow features for detecting botnet command and control (C\&C) activity among benign applications.
 For instance, the ratio between maximum and minimum packet size from server to client and client to server find out to be a distinctive observation between benign and malicious samples.
-We mix botnet traffic of Zeus variants that is used for of spam distribution, DDoS attacks, and click fraud~\cite{rossow2013sok, garcia2014empirical,shiravi2012toward,berkay2015malware} with the benign applications (web browsing, chat, email, file transfer, etc..) of Lawrence Berkeley National Laboratory (LBNL)~\cite{pang2005first} and University of Twente~\cite{barbosa2010simpleweb}.
+We add 173 botnet traffic of Zeus variants that is used for spam distribution, DDoS attacks, and click fraud~\cite{rossow2013sok, garcia2014empirical} to the 1553 benign applications (web browsing, chat, email, etc..) of Lawrence Berkeley National Laboratory (LBNL)~\cite{pang2005first} and University of Twente~\cite{barbosa2010simpleweb}.